CGTN (TV channel)

-CGTN (formerly known as CCTV-9 and CCTV News) is a state-run foreign-language news channel based in Beijing, China.
-It is one of six channels provided by China Global Television Network, owned by the Chinese state broadcaster China Central Television (CCTV), under the control of the Central Propaganda Department of the Chinese Communist Party (CCP).
+CGTN is the English-language news channel of state-run China Global Television Network, based in Beijing, China.
+It is one of several channels provided by China Global Television Network, the international division of Chinese state broadcaster China Central Television (CCTV), under the control of the Central Propaganda Department of the Chinese Communist Party.

 CCTV-9 was launched on 25 September 2000, rebranded as CCTV News on 26 April 2010.
-On 6 February 2012, CGTN America was launched, with a schedule of daily programming originating from a production center in Washington, D.C.
-On 11 January 2012, CCTV Africa was launched in Nairobi, Kenya.
+On 6 February 2012, CGTN America was launched in Washington, D.C.
+On 11 January 2012, CGTN Africa was launched in Nairobi, Kenya.
 All channels and divisions in the CCTV International group were rebranded as CGTN on 31 December 2016.

 CGTN currently has four studios: Beijing (headquarters), Nairobi, Washington and London as well as 70 bureaus around the world.

 History

-CCTV began considering English-language international news programming on 1 January 1979, at the start of China's "Reform and opening up" period.
+CCTV began considering English-language international news programming on 1 January 1979, at the start of the Chinese economic reform period.
 English news bulletins began on CCTV-2 in 1986 and became available to overseas viewers when they moved to CCTV-4 in February 1991.
 CCTV-9 began broadcasting across China on 25 September 2000, becoming the country's first all-English television station.

 On 1 January 2003, CCTV-9 entered the United States cable market, as part of a deal that allowed AOL, Time Warner, and News Corporation access to cable systems in Guangdong.
 In its early years, CCTV-9 broadcast English language news bulletins and cultural interest shows for most of each day, and aired mostly reruns during the overnight hours in China.
 One of its biggest projects was covering the 2008 Beijing Olympics.

 Until 26 April 2010, CCTV-9 was a mixed general interest channel featuring news, travel programming, and language training.
 On that date it was rebranded as CCTV News, a 24-hour English-language news service.

 Relaunch

 The channel name of CCTV-9 was changed to CCTV News on 26 April 2010.
 Some shows were rebranded while other new programs were added.
 The English website is managed by China Network Television (CNTV), a web streaming service of CCTV.
 On 1 January 2011, the channel's former name CCTV-9 was taken over by CCTV's two documentary channels.

-With new faces, new studios, and new equipment, the channel's upper managers said they hoped to strengthen the network's news gathering abilities, while aiming to present more perspectives from throughout China, and across Asia, to the rest of the world.

 CGTN

-On 31 December 2016, the channel was rebranded again as CGTN, and new programs debuted, with the first being Global Watch, anchored by Rachael Ruble.
+On 31 December 2016, the channel was rebranded again as CGTN.